ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 <center> <img src="{{ site.baseurl }}/img/map_hansen.png" alt="Img" style="width: 800px;"/> </center>

-Currently we just have a black and red map - black for the places where there are no forests, and red from the places that do have forest cover.
+Currently, we just have a black and red map - black for the places where there are no forests, and red from the places that do have forest cover.
 This is not terribly informative and over the course of the tutorial we will work on making this map better!

 __Go to the `Inspector` tab again, click on a point somewhere on the red parts map and check out the `features` of the forest cover change layer.
-If it says `loss: 0`, `gain: 0`, that means that in this specific pixel, no forest loss or gain has occurred.__
+If it says `loss: 0`, `gain: 0`, that means that, in this specific pixel, no forest loss or gain has occurred.__

-You can also turn layers on and off, and you can "comment out" certain parts of the code, if you don't want that action to be performed every single time you rerun the script.
-For example, mapping the protected area dataset takes quite a while - so if you didn't want to do that multiple times, you can add `//` in front of that line of code, and you can always remove the `//` when you do wish to map those data again.
+You can also turn layers on and off, and you can "comment out" certain parts of the code if you don't want that action to be performed every single time you rerun the script.
+For example, mapping the protected area dataset takes quite a while, so if you didn't want to do that multiple times, you can add `//` in front of that line of code.
+You can always remove the `//` when you do wish to map those data again.
 Like this:

 ```javascript
 // If you want to visualise the PAs around the world, you can use: